akrupych-remit/MagineDevTest/README.md

 - Glide stands for image loading.

 I could have done the project smaller, but I've tried to show up what would I use in the real-life project.

-Dagger support is also there, but it requires manipulations after each run, so I left it behind.